Sorcerer's Apprentice (Shah book)

 Sorcerer's Apprentice is a travel book by Anglo-Afghan author, Tahir Shah.

 Synopsis

 The book is Shah's account of his travels throughout India and his meeting with godmen, sadhus, and street sorcerers.
-He had embarked on the trip to locate an Indian Illusionist who he had met as a boy in rural England and from whom he had learned magic tricks.
+He had embarked on the trip to locate an Indian illusionist who he had met as a boy in rural England and from whom he had learned magic tricks.
 The illusionist had been assigned as a guardian to Shah's great-grandfather's tomb.
-On his trip, he met a variety of such characters, many of whom run confidence tricks and had ingenious scams.
+On his trip, he met a variety of such characters, many of whom run confidence tricks and scams.